January 10, 2019 Fire-Rated Glass Frames: Your Project Benefits From Immense Safety and Unparalleled Performance

 The ContraFlam provides 60-180 minutes of fire resistance (1-3 hours).
 The clear glass is filled with an environmentally friendly and transparent chemical mixture, which assists and reacts in the event of a fire.
-Note: Contraflam has both EPD and HPD certificates which speaks to the sustainability of the product.
+Note: Contraflam has both EPD and HPD certificates which speak to the sustainability of the product.

 This is a ceramic glass product that meets fire-protective requirements.
 This wire-free glazing material is for use in life safety and fire-rated locations.
 There are various products under Keralite which act as different levels of safety, pending on the purpose and needs of your project.
-Note: Keralite has both EPD and HPD certificates which speaks to the sustainability of the product.
+Note: Keralite has both EPD and HPD certificates which speak to the sustainability of the product.